Share

 CargoNet Reports Cargo Theft Rises in Q2 2024

 CargoNet, a leader in stopping cargo theft, shared its data for the second quarter of 2024.
-The report shows a big rise in cargo thefts compared to last year.
+The report shows a big rise in incidents compared to last year.

 33% More Thefts Than Last Year